A Brezis-Nirenberg type result for mixed local and nonlocal operators: Introduction

 \begin{theorem} Let~$\lambda\leq 0$.
 Assume that $\Omega\subseteq\R^n$ is bounded and star-shaped.
 Then, there do not exist solutions to problem \eqref{eq:mainPBBN}, whatever the exponent $p\in[1,2^*-1)$. \end{theorem} To further analyze the existence theory for problem \eqref{eq:mainPBBN} in dependence of the parameter~$\lambda$, let us briefly recall the main strategy used in \cite{BrNir} in the case $p=1$.

 Due to the lack of compactness caused by the critical exponent, an idea borrowed from \cite{Aubin} consists in proving that

-is achieved under some restrictions on $\lambda$; in order to do this, the key step is to show that $S_\lambda < \mathcal{S}_n$, where $\mathcal{S}_n$ is as in \eqref{eq:bestSnloc}.
+is achieved under some restrictions on $\lambda$; in order to do this, the key step is to show that $S(\lambda) < \mathcal{S}_n$, where $\mathcal{S}_n$ is as in \eqref{eq:bestSnloc}.

-Now, the \emph{strict inequality} $S_\lambda < \mathcal{S}_n$ is obtained in \cite{BrNir} via the following approach: first of all, taking into account that the minimizers in the Sobolev inequality are given by Aubin-Talenti functions, one consider the function Then, using $u_\e$ as a \emph{competitor function}, one gets (at least for $n\geq 5$) that
+Now, the \emph{strict inequality} $S(\lambda) < \mathcal{S}_n$ is obtained in \cite{BrNir} via the following approach: first of all, taking into account that the minimizers in the Sobolev inequality are given by Aubin-Talenti functions, one considers the function Then, using $u_\e$ as a \emph{competitor function}, one gets (at least for $n\geq 5$) that

 where $c > 0$ is a suitable constant.
-From this, choosing $\e$ sufficiently small, one immediately conclude that $\mathcal{S}_\lambda < \mathcal{S}$.
-A similar approach works for $1<p<2^* -1$ as well, and it has also been used in the nonlocal franwerork \cite{SerValTAMS}.
+From this, choosing $\e$ sufficiently small, one immediately conclude that $S(\lambda) < \mathcal{S}_n$.
+A similar approach works for $1<p<2^* -1$ as well, and it has also been used in the nonlocal framework \cite{SerValTAMS}.

 Differently from what one can expect, in our mixed setting the situation changes.
 The main reason is that, in trying to repeat the above argument, one is led to consider the following minimization problem